tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 - **Documentation Improvement**: Debugging often involves understanding and documenting code, contributing to better project documentation.
 - **Innovation**: By resolving issues, developers can focus on implementing new features and innovations rather than constantly addressing bugs.

-## Types of Debugging
+## Techniques for Debugging

-There are several types of debugging techniques that developers use to identify and fix issues in software.
-The choice of debugging method depends on the nature of the problem, the development environment, and the tools available.
-Often, a combination of these debugging techniques is used to thoroughly assess and improve the quality of software.
+Developers employ various debugging techniques to identify and resolve issues in software.
+The choice of technique depends on the problem's nature, the development environment, and the available tools.
+Often, a combination of these techniques is used to comprehensively diagnose and enhance software quality.

-Here are some common types of debugging:
+Here are some common debugging techniques:

-- **Print Statement Debugging**:
+#### Print Statement Debugging:
+{: data-toc-skip='' .mt-4 .mb-2 }

 Developers "insert print statements (or equivalent output statements) in the code to print the values of variables or messages at various points".
 This helps trace the flow of the program and identify the source of errors.

-- **Interactive Debugging**:
+#### Interactive Debugging:
+{: data-toc-skip='' .mt-2 .mb-2 }

 Developers use an "interactive debugger provided by an integrated development environment (IDE) or a standalone debugger".
 They can set breakpoints, step through code, inspect variables, and analyze the program's state in real-time.

-- **Remote Debugging**:
+#### Remote Debugging:
+{: data-toc-skip='' .mt-2 .mb-2 }

 Debugging is performed on a "system or environment that is different from the one where the code is running".
 This is particularly useful in situations where the development and execution environments are separate.

-- **Postmortem Debugging**:
+#### Postmortem Debugging:
+{: data-toc-skip='' .mt-2 .mb-2 }

 Debugging is done after the "program has terminated or crashed".
 Developers analyze core dumps, crash reports, or log files to understand the state of the program at the time of failure.

-- **Static Analysis**:
+#### Static Analysis (Static Debugging):
+{: data-toc-skip='' .mt-2 .mb-2 }

 Developers use [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) tools to "analyze the source code without executing it".
 These [tools](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis) identify potential issues, such as coding style violations, potential bugs, or security vulnerabilities.
   * **Linting**: A form of static analysis focused on identifying issues related to coding standards.
 A **linter** is a tool that analyzes source code to flag programming errors, bugs, stylistic issues, and other problematic patterns. **Linting** or lint analysis, refers to the process of running a linter on your code to identify and report such issues.  _Use Cases_: Enforcing code style and maintaining code quality.
   * **Code Review**: Developers conduct code reviews, where peers examine each other's code for potential issues, adherence to coding standards, and overall code quality.

+#### Dynamic Analysis (Dynamic Debugging):
+{: data-toc-skip='' .mt-2 .mb-2 }

-- **Dynamic Analysis**: Developers use [dynamic analysis](https://en.wikipedia.org/wiki/Dynamic_program_analysis) tools to "analyze the behavior of a program during execution".
+Developers use [dynamic analysis](https://en.wikipedia.org/wiki/Dynamic_program_analysis) tools to "analyze the behavior of a program during execution".
 This includes runtime memory analysis, code coverage analysis, and other techniques to identify issues that may not be apparent in the source code alone.
   * **Unit Testing**: Developers write unit tests to verify the correctness of individual units (functions, methods, or classes) of code.
 Failures in unit tests indicate potential bugs or regressions.
   * **Integration Testing**: Developers test the interaction between different components or modules of a software system.
 Integration testing helps identify issues that arise when different parts of the code work together.
   * **Regression Testing**: Developers run tests to ensure that recent changes to the codebase have not introduced new bugs or negatively impacted existing functionality.